YiweiMao/blog/_pages/about.md

 I am also a musician in my spare time playing the Euphonium in the Parramatta Salvation Army Brass Band.

 ## Experience
-1. ARC Training Centre for CubeSats, UAVs & Their Applications and DST-Group<br>
+1. ARC Training Centre for CubeSats, UAVs & Their Applications<br>
     > PhD internship (2020 -- Current)
 2. Imagination Technologies<br>
     > Internship (2019 -- 2020)